firstdraft/appdev-lessons/lessons/css-book-notes.md

   3. Border
     - what's surrounding the inner space
   4. Margin
-    - what's the distance between boxes
+    - space around the element

 - use declaration `box-sizing: border-box` to include padding and border on size of a box, to make this default behavior add: